Master in Development Studies

 Fee Structure for Master in Development Studies

 The total amount of fees per student, excluding the costs of books, stationeries, accommodation, and individual dissertation research, for the entire duration of two years is NRs.
-340,000.
-This amount is payable in five instalments.
-Students from SAARC (excluding Nepal) and outside SAARC countries have to pay 1.5 and 2 times the above amount of charges respectively.
+400,000.
+This amount is payable in five installments.
+Students from SAARC (excluding Nepal) and outside SAARC countries have to pay 1.5 and 2 times the above amount of charges, respectively.
 The various charges set by the program are subject to change according to KU rules.

 Duration and Credit Hours